airswap/airswap-about/contracts/delegate.md

 ## `unsetRuleAndIntent`

-Ssets a rule on the delegate and an intent on the indexer.
+Sets a rule on the delegate and an intent on the indexer.

 ```java
 function unsetRuleAndIntent(